OmegaTurnip/Splitty-/docs/meetings/agenda-w8.md

 - Opening by chair (1 min)
 - Check -in: How is everyone doing?
 (1 min)
 - Announcements by the team (1 min)
+    - Lasse is sick so we are switching the roles around
 - Approval of the agenda - Does anyone have any additions?
 (1 min)
 - Approval of last minutes - Did everyone read the minutes from the previous meeting?
 (2 min)
     - Have the tasks from last week been done?
 What have you worked on in the last week (1 min)